HOTELS Wickaninnish Inn - Where Pacific Storms Meet Ancient Cedars

 Oysters on the rocks | Photo by Kyler Vos

-The five-course tasting menu offers the full range of Barr's creativity, paired with wines from British Columbia vineyards or international selections from Howard's Wine Cellar.
+The five-course tasting menu offers the full range of Fontaine’s creativity, paired with wines from British Columbia vineyards or international selections from Howard's Wine Cellar.
 The restaurant caters to various dietary preferences with dedicated vegan and vegetarian menus, ensuring no one misses out on the culinary experience.

 For more casual dining, the Driftwood Café in the Beach building serves coffee, pastries, and light meals throughout the day.
 The café's wood-burning fireplace and boot dryer make it a perfect refuge after beach walks, while the On the Rocks Bar offers craft cocktails and a selection of single-malt scotches – one of British Columbia's largest collections.